TJU-CMC-Org/SingleCell-DREAM/README.md

     # Create NestedCV folds
     # The created 10 folds are generated randomly and are used only for illustration purposes.
-    # The results in our paper are based on the 10 cross validation folds provided by the challenge's organiners and are available here.TBA
+    # The results in our paper are based on the 10 cross validation folds provided by the challenge's organiners and are available here, https://www.life-science-alliance.org/content/3/11/e202000867
     source("R_Common/Create_NestedCV_folds.R")